 (c) O3 and O4 three category 5 devices distributed as evenly as practicable along each side are mandatory.

-These requirements do not apply if there are at least three amber side marker lamps that flash in phase and simultaneously with the direction indicator lamps on the same side of the vehicle.
+These requirements do not apply if there are at least three amber side-marker lamps that flash in phase and simultaneously with the direction-indicator lamps on the same side of the vehicle.

 6.5.4.
 Position